bdusell/rau/docs/details.rst

 #.
 Offers different ways of handling UNK tokens.
 You can declare a particular
    token, such as ``<unk>``, to represent a catch-all UNK token.
 Or, you can disable UNK tokens entirely and treat out-of-vocabulary tokens as errors.
 #.
-Implements a separate data preparation step that makes loading it more
+Implements a separate data preparation step that makes loading data more
    efficient, saving work across multiple experiments.
-This includes figuring out the set of tokens to use in the vocabulary, converting them to integers, and saving the data in a binary format.
+This includes figuring out the set of tokens to use in the vocabulary, converting tokens to integers, and saving the data in a binary format.
 #.
 Everything is efficiently vectorized and supports both CPU and GPU modes.
 #.
 Rau is very fast for small model sizes and small dataset sizes, even on CPU.
    An example of a "small" language modeling experiment would be a model with